ryanmcnally93/relieve/readme.md

 Person with relative/friend of someone who struggles:

-- "when I use a website the first place I use is the menu option to see the list of everything on the site and what I need to look for."
+- "When I use a website the first place I use is the menu option to see the list of everything on the site and what I need to look for."

 #### Q4 Would you use this?